Disability and mental health

-- Chief Superintendent Neil Honnor, Equality Champion for Disability and Mental Health Equality work in Sussex Police.
-He works alongside Equality Advocate for Mental Health Steve Voice and Staff network chair for Disability and Carers Superintendent Simon Nelson.
+Superintendent Justin Burtenshaw, Equality Champion for Disability and Mental Health Equality work in Sussex Police.
+He works alongside Equality Advocate for Mental Health Diane Lewis and Staff network co-chairs for Disability and Carers Superintendent Simon Nelson & Jen Holloway.

 Our work in this area

 One of the priority areas in service delivery for Disability and Mental Health Equality is tackling hate crime and encouraging reporting.
 Gaining insight on public experiences is central to developing our approach.
 A key part of this work involves engaging with people in our communities through our Disability Engagement Officers, with local partners, and regular consultation with our external Disability Advisory Group*.
 The group has helped to inform a range of policing activities and policies, and assist in the design and co-delivery of Disability Engagement Officer awareness days.

 *If you would like to help Sussex police improve its service by becoming a member of the Disability Advisory Group email us at firstname.lastname@example.org